Flexible Spending Accounts

 Over-the-counter medications with or without a prescription and menstrual care products qualify for reimbursement under the Health Care FSA.

-Eligible dependent care expenses include child care for dependents under age 13 or care for adults who are physically or mentally disabled and live with you.
+Eligible dependent care expenses include childcare for dependents under age 13 or care for adults who are physically or mentally disabled and live with you.

 FSA Tips